suitmedia/front-end-standard/README.md

-# Suitmedia Front-End Styleguides
+# Suitmedia Front-End Standards
-> A github page for front-end code preference on Suitmedia, built with AngularJS 1.6.
+> A github page for front-end code preferences in Suitmedia, built with AngularJS 1.6.
 CMS built with NodeJS using ExpressJS library.

 ### Using the CMS
 1. Make sure you have NodeJS installed (at least v6.4.0)